Flamingo: In captivity

 The first flamingo hatched in a European zoo was a Chilean flamingo at Zoo Basel in Switzerland in 1958.
 Since then, over 389 flamingos have grown up in Basel and been distributed to other zoos around the globe.

-Greater, an at least 83-year-old greater flamingo, believed to be the oldest in the world, died at the Adelaide Zoo in Australia in January 2014.
+Greater, a greater flamingo who was at least 83 years old and believed to be the oldest in the world, died at the Adelaide Zoo in Australia in January 2014.

-Zoos have used mirrors to improve flamingo breeding behaviour.
+Zoos have used mirrors to encourage flamingos to breed.
 The mirrors are thought to give the flamingos the impression that they are in a larger flock than they actually are.

+Relationship with humans

-Flamingos in Ancient Roman cuisine
+Ancient Roman cuisine

 While many different kinds of birds were valued items in Roman food, flamingos were among the most prized in Ancient Roman cuisine.
 An early reference to their consumption, and especially of their tongues, is found in Pliny the Elder, who states in the Natural History:

 Although a few recipes for flamingos are found in Apicius' extant works, none refer specifically to flamingo tongues.
 The three flamingo recipes in the De re coquinaria (On the Subject of Cooking) involve the whole creature: